Z-Fisher/Steering_Prediction/README.md

 # Steering Angle Prediction Using ResNet-18
-This was the final project completed as a group with Zachary Fisher and Anthony Nguyen for CIS 519 at UPenn.
+This was the final project completed as a group with Akhil Devarakonda and Anthony Nguyen for CIS 519 at UPenn.

 The goal of this project was to use deep learning methods to accurately predict car steering angle.